-Use our quick guide to check if your business is franchise-ready:
+Use our quick guide and learn how to make your franchise a success.

 Will your business model appeal to franchisees?

-Potential franchisees aren’t going to be interested if you can’t demonstrate that your business is successful, and your brand is credible and marketable.
-You should be able to show a proven track record of success and importantly – profitability – over a significant period of time, and be able to back those statements up with hard data.
+Potential franchisees won’t be interested if you can’t demonstrate that your business is successful and your brand is marketable.
+You should have a proven track record of success and profitability over a significant period of time, and be able to back it up with hard data.

 Can your franchisees be as successful as you?

-If you can tick off successful, credible and marketable, the next step is to consider whether your success can be easily replicated by franchisees.
-You may only have a few weeks or months to teach the franchisee operator everything they need to know to replicate your success.
-If your business is mainly successful because of non-transferrable assets like your special location or your unique personal skill set, it may be impossible.
+If you can tick off successful, credible and marketable, consider how your franchisees will replicate your popularity.
+You may only have a few weeks or months to teach the operator everything they need to know about your business.
+As such, verify that your success isn’t due to non-transferrable assets like your special location or your unique personal skill set.

-However, if your procedures and operating systems are clearly documented, and you are available to provide ongoing support, chances are an intelligent, capable franchisee can meet expectations and add value to, rather than depreciate, your brand.
+If your procedures and operating systems are clearly documented, and you’re available to provide ongoing support, chances are an intelligent, capable franchisee will meet expectations and add value to – rather than depreciate – your brand.

-If you believe your business meets all the above criteria, then it is time to consider what help you will need in establishing a successful franchise.
-While you may be an expert in your industry, you are about to start a business in an entirely new one—the business of marketing, selling and supporting franchises.
+If you believe your business meets the mark, it’s time to consider how you can establish a successful franchise.
+While you may be an expert in your industry, you’re about to start a business in an entirely new space: the business of marketing, selling and supporting franchises.

-Firstly, you will need a lawyer to assist with drafting franchise agreements, applying for trademarks, registering your franchise, and general advice regarding your legal obligations as a franchisor.
+You’ll need a lawyer to assist with drafting franchise agreements, applying for trademarks, registering your franchise and general advice regarding your legal obligations as a franchisor.

-You may also require the advice of franchise consultants, who are experienced with helping start-ups access all the information they need to succeed.
-It is best to enlist them at the very start of the process, as they can help analyse your business’ viability as a franchise, help you understand the franchising process and establish a strategic plan to meet your goals.
+You may also require the advice of franchise consultants.
+These people can help startups access all the information they need to succeed.
+It’s best to enlist them straight away, as they can analyse your business’s viability, help you understand the franchising process and establish a strategic plan to meet your goals.

-Recruiters or human resources consultants can also help with putting your franchise team in place.
-Public relations and marketing consultants are useful to give your brand exposure to potential franchisees, and to expand brand awareness of your franchise among potential customers.
+Recruiters or HR consultants can help with putting your franchise team in place.
+PR and marketing consultants are useful for exposing your brand to potential franchisees, and expanding brand awareness among potential customers.